 The DC-link consists of 10 film capacitors with $420\mu F$ each at a voltage rating of 900V.
-The voltage rating is chosen higher than necessary for the SEMiX 1200V TMLI Driver Kit because it is a general purpose stack that can be used with all kinds of SEMiX5 3L modules.
-The amount of capacitors is determined by ripple current load of a three phase system; each one-phase stack comes with one third these capacitors.
+The voltage rating has been chosen according to availability of capacitors.
+The amount of capacitors is determined by ripple current load of a three phase system; each one-phase stack comes with one third of these capacitors.

-Figure 19: SEMiX5 stack back view with DC-link capacitors and discharge resistors
+Figure 18: SEMiX5 stack back view with DC-link capacitors and discharge resistors

 To provide a low stray inductance the DC+, N and DC- layers are designed in a way that they overlap as much as possible.
 Only close to the modules' power terminals overlapping is no longer possible due to insulation restrictions.
-Figure 19 shows the capacitors; marked in red are the discharge resistors.
+Figure 18 shows the capacitors; marked in red are the discharge resistors.
 These resistors are only a fall-back solution with a very long discharge time (≥10 minutes).

 Also the DC connection of several stacks for setting up a multi-phase system uses a very low inductive busbar design.
-The three potentials overlap as much as possible (see Figure 20 and Figure 21).
+The three potentials overlap as much as possible (see Figure 19 and Figure 20).
 This low-inductive connection is necessary to keep oscillation between the split DC-link capacitor banks as low as possible.
 The laminated busbar adds a stray inductance of approx. 7nH.